-A Living and Active Language
+A Living and Active Discourse

 A Baptist might “steer” a word in the direction of baptist theology.
 The Methodist in the direction of Methodist theology.
 A Mormon might reign in a word to fit theirs.
 A Catholic, a Muslim, even a Hebrew professor might do it.
 Different Jewish sects have done it for ages.
 The Masoretes did it 1200 years ago to an extent unheard of—adding over 1,300,000 pronunciation marks and changing over 1300 words.
 Even the Greek Septuagint translation contains translation bias and even paraphrasing.
 This tendency to shape interpretations is a reflection of human bias and the desire to find meaning that aligns with one’s beliefs and/or traditions.
 It is essential to recognize bias in translation methodology because what we are ultimately after is life and peace.